Typographic alignment: Scripts and non-alphabetic writing systems

+Accessibility

+People with cognitive disabilities have problems with reading justified text.
+The uneven spacing between words in fully justified text, as mentioned above, can cause "rivers of white" space to run down the page making reading difficult and in some cases impossible.
+Not justifying text on a web page, or providing a mechanism for user to remove text justification, is required to meet the Web Content Accessibility Guidelines AAA success criterion 1.4.8 ("Visual Presentation").

 History

 Justification has been the preferred setting of type in many Western languages through the history of movable type.
 This is due to the classic Western manuscript book page being built of a column or two columns, which is considered to look "best" if it is even-margined on the left and right.
 The classical Western column did not rigorously justify, but came as close as feasible when the skill of the penman and the character of the manuscript permitted.
 Historically, both scribal and typesetting traditions took advantage of abbreviations (sigla), ligatures, and swashes to help maintain the rhythm and colour of a justified line.

-Its use has only waned somewhat since the early 20th century through the advocacy of the typographer Jan Tschichold's book Asymmetric Typography and the freer typographic treatment of the Bauhaus, Dada, and Russian constructivist movements.
+Its use has waned somewhat only since the early 20th century through the advocacy of the typographer Jan Tschichold's book Asymmetric Typography and the freer typographic treatment of the Bauhaus, Dada, and Russian constructivist movements.

 Not all "flush left" settings in traditional typography were identical.
 In flush left text, words are separated on a line by the default word space built into the font.

 Continuous casting typesetting systems such as the Linotype were able to reduce the jaggedness of the right-hand sides of adjacent lines of flush left composition by inserting self-adjusting space bands between words to evenly distribute white space, taking excessive space that would have occurred at the end of the line and redistributing it between words.
 This feature is also available in desktop publishing systems, although most now default to more sophisticated approaches.

 Graphic designers and typesetters using desktop systems also have the option to adjust word and letter spacing, or "tracking", on a manual line-by-line basis to achieve more even overall spacing.
 Some modern desktop publishing programs, such as Adobe InDesign, evaluate the effects of all the different possible line-break choices on the entire paragraph, to choose the one that creates the least variance from the ideal spacing while justifying the lines (so as to reduce rivers); this also gives the least uneven edge when set with a ragged margin.